(Terms to Know)

 2. An approved medical / compassionate withdrawal will replace any pending grade in a course with a W (withdrawal).
 However, the process does not approve requests in cases where students are dissatisfied with their grades, are unable to drop courses without financial consequence because the 100% drop date has passed, or are placed on academic probation or suspension due to poor academic performance.

 3. To request a medical / compassionate withdrawal, a student must submit the Medical / Compassionate Withdrawal Request Form no more than 30 calendar days after the last day of the semester for which the withdrawal is desired.
 All forms must be submitted no later than June 30th of the fiscal year during which the request is made.
-The form, along with any supporting documentation, must be submitted to the Associate Dean of Students.
+The form, along with any supporting documentation, must be submitted to the Dean of Student Success.

 5. Approval does not automatically provide reimbursement of tuition, housing costs, and fees.
 Financial Aid, outstanding bills, and other financial ramifications are subject to separate approval.
 The request will be reviewed by the Financial Aid Office and the Cashier’s Office prior to a final financial decision, considering all financial responsibilities and impacts.
 Depending on the specific student situation, the students’ responsibility for tuition and fees may be reduced, pro-rated, or waived.
 Withdrawal itself can impact Financial Aid, especially satisfactory progress toward achievement of an academic program.
 Due to financial complications, the reduction of a bill, pro-rating of outstanding financial commitments, or refunds must be considered on a case-by-case basis.